 If you’re a Google Workplace customer, you can configure your account to use Gmail’s own SMTP relay server (smtp-relay.gmail.com) and send 10,000 emails per account per day with a maximum sending capacity of a whopping 4,600,000 emails per day across all of your Google Workplace accounts.
 Don’t believe me?
 Google states it right here.

 What happens if you exceed your Gmail account limits?

 When you hit your email sending limit, Gmail will show one of these error messages:

 #1: “You have reached a limit for sending mail. your message was not sent”

 If your account exceeds 500 emails in a single 24-hour period, then future outgoing messages will be blocked from Gmail or Google Workspace free trial accounts.
 As a paid Workspace subscriber, you can gain an increased limit of 2000 emails per day.
 To reach this goal, you must be a paid Google Workspace subscriber for over two months and your organization needs to have cumulatively paid $100 or more.

 If you’re logged into Gmail, and your account is at its limit, this is what happens when you hit the Send button:

-If you’re using any kind of external app to send emails through your Gmail account, the app will be able to successfully connect to your account and place the email in your Sent Mail folder, however the email won’t actually send.
-Instead, you’ll get a bounce notification indicating the email hasn’t been sent because your over your limit.
+If you’re using any kind of external app to send emails through your Gmail account, the app will be able to successfully connect to your account and place the email in your Sent Mail folder, however, the email won’t actually send.
+Instead, you’ll get a bounce notification indicating the email hasn’t been sent because you are over your limit.

 Gmail doesn’t provide an easy way of determining how many emails you’ve sent over the last 24 hours, other than looking at your Sent Mail folder and manually counting, but GMass calculates this for you and displays it.
 Click the Show usage button in the GMass Settings box to see how many emails you’ve sent over the prior 24 hours.
 This will help you determine how many emails you can send at any given time.